flecsi/flecsi/doc/sphinx/tutorial/parallel.rst

 Shared-memory parallelism
 *************************

-FleCSI provides two different levels of parallelism: distributed memory parallelism and shared memory parallelism.

-Distributed memory parallelism is provided through topology coloring and distribution of the data between different processes (shards).
+Beyond the distributed memory parallelism of topology coloring and distribution of the data across processes, FleCSI can provide parallelism within a point task.
-FleCSI provides macros *forall* and *reduceall* for shared memory parallelism.
-Currently, it uses Kokkos programing model.

 ----